hankbao/libreboot/docs/hcl/gm45_remove_me.md

     length to 0
 -   and you change the number of regions from 4 (zero based) to 2

-There\'s an interesting parameter called \'ME Alternate disable\', which allows the ME to only handle hardware errata in the southbridge, but disables any other functionality.
-This is similar to the \'ignition\' in the 5 series and higher but using the standard firmware instead of a small 128K version.
+There's an interesting parameter called 'ME Alternate disable', which allows the ME to only handle hardware errata in the southbridge, but disables any other functionality.
+This is similar to the 'ignition' in the 5 series and higher but using the standard firmware instead of a small 128K version.
 Useless for libreboot, though.